oubino/locpix_points/labnotes.md

 ### 13th October 2023

-Process.yaml should have option for locs, clusters or locs+clusters Then need functions process_homogeneous_locs, process_homogeneous_clusters, process_heterogeneous_locs_clusters
-Need decision on how to connect cluster graph
-Then maybe save some thing associated with the dataset saying whether the structure is (loc, cluster or loc+cluster) Update ReadMe

 Under preprocessing

-1. Clustering and visualisation (feature extraction) a.distance birth, distance death?
+1. Clustering and visualisation (feature extraction)
-    b.
+    a.
+Go over the script, check it works and clear up all remaining errors/questions b.distance birth, distance death?
+    c.
 Note papers about cluster size and number of receptors per cluster for DBSCAN
-    c.
+    d.
 Also note other things can provide e.g. UMAP on features for each cluster For below two see arXiv:1711.09869v2
-    d.
+    e.
 Is length just the eigenvalue for the largest and area one lambda1 x labmda 2
-    e.
+    f.
 Do we use the geometric features just as input to embedding or should we add on
+2. Process
+    a.
+Write this script to load in cluster and localisation features
+    b.
+Needs to consider the different splits
+    c.
+Different structure based on model
+    d.
+Need script which wraps process to do for 5-fold - create the 5 splits- pass as arugments to process which then saves as processed/fold/train, processed/fold/val, processed/fold/test after each fold clean up but keep model and splits
+    e. datasruc.py define a base class bu tthen overirde the process method for each separate one
+    f.
+Process should have option for locs, clusters or locs+clusters
+    g.
+Then need functions process_homogeneous_locs, process_homogeneous_clusters, process_heterogeneous_locs_clusters
+    h.
+Need decision on how to connect cluster graph
+    i.
+Then maybe save some thing associated with the dataset saying whether the structure is (loc, cluster or loc+cluster)
+    j.
+Update ReadMe

 2. Add the above to the readme
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)
 4. Train small test dataset 3 cancer 3 not cancer with pointtransformer